ixa-ehu/ixa-pipe-pos/README.md

 The following resources **include lemmatization and multiword dictionaries**, and are available in the [pos-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-resources.tgz) package.
 Note that the dictionaries come with their own licences, please do comply with them:

 + **Lemmatizer Dictionaries**: "word\tablemma\tabpostag" dictionaries binarized as Finite State Automata using the  [morfologik-stemming project](https://github.com/morfologik/morfologik-stemming):
   + english.dict, galician.dict, spanish.dict.
 Via API you can also pass a plain text dictionary of the same tabulated format.

 + **Multiword Dictionaries**: "multi#word\tab\multi#lemma\tab\postag\tabambiguity" dictionaries to detect multiword expressions.
 Currently vailable:
   + es-locutions.dict for **Spanish** and gl-locutions.dict in **Galician**.

 + **Monosemic Tag Dictionaries**: the monosemic versions of the lemmatizer dictionaries.
 This is used for post-processing the results of the POS tagger if and when the option **--dictag** is activated in CLI.
 Currently available:
   + spanish-monosemic.dict, galician-monosemic.dict.

 **It is required before compilation** to download the package, copy it and untar it into the src/main/resources directory.

 ### Models

 The following pre-trained models are provided in the [pos-models-$version.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-models-1.3.0.tgz) package:

 + **English POS Models**:
-  + Penn Treebank: **en-maxent-100-c5-baseline-penn.bin**: 96.74
+  + Penn Treebank: **en-maxent-100-c5-baseline-penn.bin**: 96.81
-  + Penn Treebank: **en-perceptron-baseline-penn.bin**: 96.60

 + **Spanish POS Models**: We provide two Perceptron models:
   + Ancora with automatic dictionary created from training data **es-perceptron-baseline-autodict01-ancora.bin**: 97.56 word accuracy in 10-fold cross validation.